Accessibility Tools

 Videos to watch

-To help publicize existing programs, Carol Letson, Andrea Cohen-Kiner and Susan Worgaftik met with Hope Macrary, Director of the Senior Center, and City Assessor, Randall Austin in the spring of 2023.
+To help publicize existing programs, Carol Letson, Andrea Cohen-Kiner and Susan Worgaftik met with Hope Macrary, Director of the Senior Center, and former City Assessor, Randall Austin in the spring of 2023.
 They discussed the various property tax abatements that might be available to seniors, and also the state circuit breaker income tax credit.
 Many low-income seniors in our community do not know about these benefits that might help them pay property taxes or rent (income tax credit is available to renters as well as homeowners).
 One goal is to keep seniors in their housing.
 The fastest growing unhoused population is over the age of 65.
 A video describing 3 aspects of this issue was made.
 You may watch the whole 30 minute Financial Relief informational Session or just the individual pieces you are most interested in:

 City website to read